-PROPOSED ANNEX A
+PROPOSED CHANGES TO ANNEX A FOR ETSI TS102 887-2

-the A.1 as follows.
+Update the second paragraph and list in A.1 as follows.

 Device Authentication does not itself provide for any protection of frames between WPAN devices themselves.
 Successful authentication can be accompanied by the secure delivery, to both PAEs, of a secret key that can be used to prove mutual authentication and to distribute or agree further secret keys.
-These secret keys are then used to provide security services (e.g., confidentiality, integrity, and replay protection) for WPAN frames. such key agreement protocols to agree upon the secret keys are:
+These secret keys are then used to provide security services (e.g., confidentiality, integrity, and replay protection) for WPAN frames.
+Three such key agreement protocols to agree upon the secret keys are: